Measuring statistics-induced entanglement entropy with a Hong-Ou-Mandel interferometer

-The experimental structure was fabricated in uniformly doped GaAs/AlGaAs heterostructure, with an electron density of 9.2 ${\times}$ 10$^{10}$ cm$^{-2}$ and 4.2 K dark mobility 3.9 ${\times}$ 10$^{6}$ cm$^{2}$V$^{-1}$s$^{-1}$.
-The two-dimensional electron gas (2DEG) is located $125$nm below the surface.
+\textbf{\emph{Experimental results.}} The experimental structure was fabricated in uniformly doped GaAs/AlGaAs heterostructure, with an electron density of 9.2 ${\times}$ 10$^{10}$ cm$^{-2}$ and 4.2 K dark mobility 3.9 ${\times}$ 10$^{6}$ cm$^{2}$V$^{-1}$s$^{-1}$.
+The 2DEG is located $125$nm below the surface.
 Measurements were conducted at an electron temperature $\sim14$mK.
-The structure is shown in Fig.~\ref{fig:experiment}a (schematically) and in Fig.~\ref{fig:experiment}b (electron micrograph).
-Two QPCs are used to dilute the two electron beams, which `collided' at the central QPC located 2$\mu$m away.
-Two amplifiers, each with an LC circuit tuned to 730 KHz (with bandwidth 44 KHz) measured the charge fluctuations.
+The structure is shown in Fig.~\ref{fig:model}A (schematically) and in Fig.~\ref{fig:experiment}A (electron micrograph).
+Two QPCs are used to dilute the two electron beams, which ``collided'' at the central QPC located 2µm away.
+Two amplifiers, each with an LC circuit tuned to 730 KHz (with bandwidth 44 KHz) measuring the charge fluctuations, are placed at a large distance (around 100µm) from the 2D Hall bar.
 The outer-most edge mode of filling factor $\nu = 3$ of the IQH was diluted by the two external QPCs.

-Cross-correlation of the current fluctuations of the reflected diluted beams from the central QPC ($\mathcal{T} = 0.53$), with $\mathcal{T}_A = \mathcal{T}_B= 0.2$, is plotted in Fig.~\ref{fig:experiment}c.
-The corresponding single source CC, with $\mathcal{T}_A = 0.2\ \&\ \mathcal{T}_B=0$, is plotted in Fig.~\ref{fig:experiment}d.
-Though the data is rather scattered, the agreement with the theoretically expected CC is reasonable.
-The measured data, with the applied source voltage larger than the electron's temperature ($eV > k_B T$) was used to calculate the EP (Fig.~\ref{fig:experiment}e) and the SEE (Fig.~\ref{fig:experiment}f), and then compared with the expected EP and SEE.
+Cross-correlation of the current fluctuations of the reflected diluted beams from the central QPC ($\mathcal{T} = 0.53$), with $\mathcal{T}_A = \mathcal{T}_B= 0.2$, is plotted in Fig.~\ref{fig:experiment}B. The corresponding single source CC, with $\mathcal{T}_A = 0.2\ \&\ \mathcal{T}_B=0$, is plotted in Fig.~\ref{fig:experiment}C. Though the data is rather scattered, the agreement with the theoretically expected CC is reasonable.
+For both cases, the measured data displays a clear deviation from the non-interacting curve: an evidence of strong interaction influence.
+Importantly, for the equal-source situation ($\mathcal{T}_A = \mathcal{T}_B = 0.2$, Fig.~\ref{fig:experiment}B), the CC is entirely produced by interactions within a single source [see SI Eq.~(S48)], indicating the inadequacy of CC to quantify entanglement.

+The measured data, with the applied source voltage larger than the electron's temperature ($eV > k_B T$) was used to calculate the EP (Fig.~\ref{fig:experiment}D) and the SEE (Fig.~\ref{fig:experiment}E), and then compared with the expected EP and SEE.
 The measurement results conformed with the theoretical prediction of the EP.
-More data for $\nu = 3$ and $\nu = 1$ situations is provided in Supplementary sections~S5A and S5B, respectively.
+More data for $\nu = 3$ and $\nu = 1$ situations is provided in SI Sections~S8 and S9, respectively.